-If you are planning cruise to Alaska check out our guides to make the most of your trip: Alaska Cruise Guide, What do in Juneau, Best things to do in Ketchikan.
+If you are planning cruise to Alaska check out our guides to make the most of your trip: Check out our handy Alaska Cruise Guide to explore the best ports of call or where to experience the best Alaska glaciers and fjords, what do in Juneau, and best things to do in Ketchikan.

 Skagway sightseeing tours are available to suit all ages and activity levels.
 We have done shore excursions with Holland America Cruise Lines and have used local guides.

 If you plan to cross the Canada/United States border into the Yukon, you will need your passport.

 Booking a shore excursion directly aboard your cruise ship, like Holland America, Celebrity, Princess and others offers the quickest and easiest way to tour this area.